Meuse → Mosel → Rhine - The Netherlands

 We are aiming for the marina in Weert.

-On this this stretch of the Zuid-Willemsvaart from Aarle-Rixtel to Nederweert, you will pass some objects:
+On this stretch of the Zuid-Willemsvaart from Aarle-Rixtel to Nederweert, you will pass some objects:

 From Nederweert to the Belgian Border